-

 Raising your own funds

-With everyone talking about applying to the Big Lottery and various Trust funds it is sometime easy to forget there are other ways of raising funds.
+With everyone talking about applying to the National Lottery and various trust funds, it is sometime easy to forget there are other ways of raising funds.
 From jumble sales to payroll giving, to corporate sponsorship or even selling your services, the big advantage of raising your own funds by these kinds of activity is that no one else can tell you how to spend it – these are called unrestricted funds.

 Membership